Overactive Bladder (OAB): Recognizing Symptoms and Restoring Control

 Bladder Training and Scheduled Voiding

-This cognitive behavioral approach aims to gradually stretch the bladder and retrain the brain to ignore early, false urgency signals.
-A patient begins by urinating strictly on a set schedule (e.g., every hour), regardless of whether they feel an urge.
-Slowly, the intervals are lengthened, forcing the bladder to comfortably hold larger volumes of fluid over time.
+The goal is to gradually stretch the bladder's capacity and retrain the brain to stop responding to those early, false urgency signals.
+You start by urinating on a strict schedule — say, every hour — whether or not you actually feel the urge.
+Over time, the intervals are slowly extended, teaching the bladder to comfortably hold larger volumes of fluid.

 Pelvic Floor Rehabilitation

-Targeted physical therapy, commonly known as Kegel exercises, strengthens the striated muscles of the pelvic floor and the external urinary sphincter.
-By learning to voluntarily contract these muscles during a sudden urge spasm, a patient can suppress the detrusor contraction and prevent urgency incontinence.
+Targeted physical therapy — commonly known as Kegel exercises — strengthens the pelvic floor muscles and the external urinary sphincter.
+When you learn to voluntarily contract those muscles during a sudden urge, you can actually suppress the detrusor contraction before it gets out of control, heading off urgency incontinence before it happens.

 Master Your Bladder Training

-The foundation of retraining an overactive bladder is knowing your exact voiding intervals.
-By maintaining a strict "voiding diary," you can safely stretch the time between bathroom visits.
-Track your urine frequency, urgency levels, and fluid intake effortlessly with Happy Poop.
+Retraining an overactive bladder starts with knowing your exact voiding intervals.
+A strict "voiding diary" lets you safely and gradually stretch the time between bathroom visits.
+Track your urine frequency, urgency levels, and fluid intake all in one place with Happy Poop.

 Sources & Medical References: